Chinese President Xi creates history, wins record third term in power | Politics

 Also, the Political Bureau has reappointed Xi as the Chairman of the all-powerful Central Military Commission (CMC), the overall high Command of the Chinese military.

-With this, Xi will continue to hold all top power centres, the Presidency, the head of the Communist Party and the CMC.
+With this, Xi will continue to hold all top power centres, the Presidency, the head of the Communist Party and the CMC, becoming the most powerful Chinese leader since Mao.

 The People's Liberation Army (PLA) Generals Zhang Youxia and He Weidong were appointed as the Vice Chairmen of the CMC.